-Welder Certificate and Degree Training
+Welder Degree and Certificate Training Classes

-- Certificate and Diploma Programs are usually made available by trade and technical schools and require about a year to finish.
-They are more hands-on training in nature, designed mainly to teach welding skills.
-They can provide a good foundation for a new journeyman or apprentice welder, or additional skills for working welders.
+- Diploma and Certificate Programs are generally offered by technical and trade schools and take about 1 year to complete.
+They are more hands-on training in scope, fashioned primarily to teach welding skills.
+They can furnish a good foundation for a new journeyman or apprentice welder, or specialized skills for experienced welders.

-Welding Certification Choices
+Welding Certification Alternatives

-- Work in compliance with specific codes
+- Operate in compliance with specific codes

 - Work with specific metal thicknesses